JasonAllenCorns/blog-jason-corns/_drafts/2013-06-25-video-post.md

 tags: [sample post, video]
 ---

-<iframe width="560" height="315" src="//www.youtube.com/embed/SU3kYxJmWuQ" frameborder="0"></iframe>

-Video embeds are responsive and scale with the width of the main content block with the help of [FitVids](http://fitvidsjs.com/).
+Video embeds are responsive and scale with the width of the main content block with the help of [FitVids](http://fitvidsjs.com/). <!--more-->

 ```html
 <iframe width="560" height="315" src="//www.youtube.com/embed/SU3kYxJmWuQ" frameborder="0"></iframe>